• Skip to primary navigation

 Set the pork rinds aside in a large bowl.

-Prepare 2 more bowls.
-One with 4 beaten eggs and the other with a mixture of blanched almond flour, salt, pepper, and garlic powder.
+Step #3: Prepare two more bowls.
+One with four beaten eggs and the other with blanched almond flour, salt, pepper, and garlic powder.

 Slightly shake off the excess breading and set them aside on a large baking sheet.

-Fry up the shrimp in some hot avocado oil until a beautiful golden brown and set aside in a single layer on a cooling rack or paper towel-lined plate.
+Step #5: Fry the shrimp in hot avocado oil until a beautiful golden brown and set aside in a single layer on a cooling rack or paper towel-lined plate.

-Serve with cocktail sauce and maybe a side of blanched broccoli to get in your greens 👍
+Serve with cocktail sauce and maybe a side of blanched broccoli or this lion's mane mushroom recipe to get in your veggies 👍

 Cocktail sauce